telliott99/MySwift2/chapter1/characters.rst

     // [226, 153, 165]

-Here we have told the interpreter to explicitly convert the "String.UTF8View" obtained with ``s.utf8`` to an array of unsigned integers UInt8 (values 0..255 inclusive), which is a common way of thinking about raw data.
+Here we have told the interpreter to explicitly convert the "String.UTF8View" obtained with ``s.utf8`` to an array.
+It isn't absolutely clear to me what the type of these values is, but they could be unsigned integers UInt8 (values 0..255 inclusive), which is a common way of thinking about raw data.

-Or accomplish the same thing in the Swift REPL:
+Accomplish the same thing in the Swift REPL:

 .. sourcecode:: bash